OCISRAEL/OCIFundamentals-lab02/task1.md

 11. Deploy the **NGINX** application

-    To deploy the web application and its service type LoadBalancer (which will expose the application to the public), run the following command:
+    To deploy the web application and its LoadBalancer service (which exposes the application to the public), run:

         kubectl apply -f nginx.yaml

-12. Validate the application is is **Running** state
+12. Validate that the application is in **Running** state

         kubectl get pods

-    Did the status changed to **Running**?
+    Did the status change to **Running**?

 <br>

 13.	**Get the Service Public IP Address**

-    Run the following command in order to get the Service Public IP Address:

         kubectl get service oci-fund-nginx

     ![drawing](./img/extip.png)

-14. Copy the External-IP Address and paste it in the browser (http://<IP-ADDRESS\>)
+14. Copy the **External-IP** address and paste it into your browser (http://<IP-ADDRESS\>)

     ![drawing](./img/welcome_to_nginx.png)

+15. Congratulations!
+You have created your first Kubernetes app hosted in a pod on OKE.